cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 11
+In this week you will search for communities that are related to your objectives.
+You will learn to decode the DNA of communities.
+You will also think about if it would be a good idea to start an own community to support your objectives.

 **Agenda for Week 11:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_